lawrennd/old_talks/_posts/2014-2-6-deep-gaussian-processes.md

   model is equivalent to a standard GP or the GP latent variable model (GPLVM).
 We will motivate these models by considering applications in personalized health.\
+  \
-  {We perform inference in the model by approximate variational marginalization.
+  We perform inference in the model by approximate variational marginalization.
 This results in a strict lower bound on the marginal likelihood of the model which we use for model selection (number of layers and nodes per layer).
 Deep belief networks are typically applied